reactjs/rfcs/text/0000-server-components.md

 ### **Does this replace SSR?**

 No, they’re complementary.
 SSR is primarily a technique to quickly display a non-interactive version of *client* components.
-You still need to pay the cost of downloading, parsing, and executing those Client Components after the initial HMTL is loaded.
+You still need to pay the cost of downloading, parsing, and executing those Client Components after the initial HTML is loaded.

 You can combine Server Components and SSR, where Server Components render first, with Client Components rendering into HTML for fast non-interactive display while they are hydrated.
 When combined in this way you still get fast startup, but you also dramatically reduce the amount of JS that needs to be downloaded on the client.